 San Diego Symphony currently has a fund to help Title 1 schools in San Diego County with transportation to our Young People's Concerts.
 If your school needs this assistance, let us know by checking the appropriate box on the reservation form.
 Please note: Because the Symphony wants to assist as many schools as possible with limited funds, our policy is to help either with the cost of transportation or the cost of tickets.
 Funding is given on a first come, first served basis.

 SAN DIEGO SYMPHONY EDUCATION AND OUTREACH PROGRAMS

 The San Diego Symphony has a commitment to reaching all segments of our very diverse community.
-In the 2012-13 season, the San Diego Symphony presented 40 concerts and 300 related events, reaching more than 61,000 students from pre-school through adult.
+In the 2013-14 season, the San Diego Symphony presented 36 concerts and more than 200 related events, reaching more than 60,000 students from pre-school through adult.
 Our programs are comprehensive in their content and address California State Learning Standards in music and other subjects.
 San Diego Symphony musicians take an active role in developing and presenting our programs, making symphonic music exciting and accessible to all.